Leaderboard

 Showing content with the highest reputation on 09/06/14 in all areas

-Reporting live from Sleaford.
+2. Reporting live from Sleaford.
 Unfortunately a sudden dose of the trots meant I had to leave work early, at which point I suddenly recovered enough to go out and chase, and boy am I glad I did.
 Started off around Uttoxeter where I caught an active cell with visible rotation as it moved towards Ashbourne.
 Then intercepted a second cell near Derby.
 A very intense cell around Kirkby with amazing rainfall and small hail.
 This too was exhibiting strong rotation as it moved off north.
 A fourth cell hit just near Newark with a couple of good bolts before the main course near Sleaford up to Cranwell.
-Lots of high based flashes but some big hail the size of marbles and the heaviest rain I have witnessed in a long time.17 points
+Lots of high based flashes but some big hail the size of marbles and the heaviest rain I have witnessed in a long time.

 16 points